johann-solo/oliveandmango.github.io/_posts/blog/2017-07-20-maple-ginger-soba.md

 <br>
 <br>

 I enjoyed shooting this a lot.
 Putting together food or smoothie bowls is probably my favourite thing to cook/make, plate, decorate and shoot.
-The smoothie bowls are trickier because of the chronic heat in this country- but I still have fun making them.
+The smoothie bowls are trickier because of the chronic heat in this country but I still have fun making them.
 <br>
 <br>
 ![Maple Ginger Chili Shrimp Soba Bowls](/images/uploads/2017_07_20_maple_ginger_soba_3.jpg)